Minori Suzuki (curler): Career

 Team Nakajima finished third at the 2021 Hokkaido Bank Curling Classic.
 Because Team Fujisawa won the 2021 Japanese Olympic Curling Trials and were representing Japan at the 2022 Winter Olympics, a world championship trial was held between Chubu Electric Power, Fujikyu and Hokkaido Bank Fortius to determine who would represent Japan at the 2022 World Women's Curling Championship.
 Chubu Electric posted a 3–1 record in the qualifying round, earning them a spot in the best-of-three final against Yoshimura.
 After splitting the first two games, the Nakajima rink took one in the tenth end of the final game to earn the berth as Team Japan at the World Championship.
 The team altered their lineup for the World Championship, naming Ikue Kitazawa the new skip of the team.
 In Prince George, British Columbia, Canada for the Worlds, the Japanese team went 6–6 through the round robin, however, it was not enough to qualify for the playoff round, and they placed seventh.
+The team wrapped up their season at the 2022 Japan Curling Championships.
+There, Chubu Electric finished 6–2 through the round robin and qualified for the playoffs as the third seed.
+They won the 3 vs. 4 game 12–2 over Fortius (Yoshimura) and then beat Hokkaido Bank (Tabata) 7–5 in the semifinal.
+In the final, they fell 7–3 to Fujisawa's Loco Solare rink.

+Team Kitazawa began the 2022–23 season with a third-place finish at the 2022 Hokkaido Bank Curling Classic.
+While in Canada, the team had one of their most successful seasons to date, beginning with a quarterfinal finish at the 2022 Saville Shoot-Out.
+They then won back-to-back tour events at the 2022 Alberta Curling Series Major and the KW Fall Classic.
+They also reached the finals of the Prestige Hotels & Resorts Curling Classic, the Driving Force Decks Int'l Abbotsford Cashspiel and the fourth event of the 2022 Alberta Curling Series.
+In the new year, the team competed in the 2023 Japan Curling Championships for the chance to represent Japan at the 2023 World Women's Curling Championship.
+There, the team finished second through the round robin with a 6–2 record.
+They then lost the 1 vs. 2 game and the semifinal to Loco Solare and SC Karuizawa Club (Kanai) respectively, finishing third.